Discover Malta’s Coastline: A Map of the Spectacular Hike from Ghajn Tuffieha to Gnejna Bay

-A Map of the Hike from Ghajn Tuffieha to Gnejna Bay
+A Map of the Hike from Għajn Tuffieħa to Gnejna Bay

 What to Know Before Starting the Hike

-This hike is a few kilometres long.
-Yet it provides a fantastic opportunity to explore the Mediterranean coastline.
-The view is breathtaking.
+This short hike spans a few kilometres and is known as one of the most picturesque trails in Malta and Gozo.
+It offers a fantastic chance to discover the beautiful Mediterranean coastline.
+The view is truly breathtaking.

-While the hike is short, it can be challenging.
+While the hike from Għajn Tuffieħa Beach is short, it can be challenging.
 You must climb a few hills and navigate slippery rocks and loose gravel.
 It is crucial to wear proper shoes; flip-flops are not an option!

 Also, take plenty of water, sunscreen, and a hat to protect yourself from the sun.
 You can buy food at either end of the hike, but it’s always wise to pack snacks.